UAB-Hartman-Lab/server/README.md

 ## First-time login

-1. Ensure an admin has enabled your user account and provided a username.
+1. Ensure an admin has enabled your user account and provided you a username.
 2. Login via [`ssh`](#ssh): `ssh username@hartmanlab.genetics.uab.edu` (default password is your *username*)
-3. You will be prompted to create a new password and then logged out
+3. You will be prompted to create a new password and then logged out.
 4. Login again using your new password: `ssh username@hartmanlab.genetics.uab.edu`
 5. Change the default `samba` password (default password is also your *username*): `smbpasswd`
 6. *Optional*: Generate a public-private keypair on your client and copy it to the server for faster and more secure logins.